-A Potentially Hazardous Condiment is a spice or sauce that is added to food, typically, after cooking, to impart a specific flavor or complement a dish.
+A Potentially Hazardous Condiment is a spice or sauce that is added to food, typically after cooking.
 This product will be acidified with a pH of 4.6 or below and water activity above 0.85.
-This product must have a process authority, and a WVDA Label Review.
+This product must have a Process Authority, and a WVDA Label Review.
 This product may require time and/or temperature control.
 Examples may include mustard, ketchup, horseradish, etc.

-Persons wishing to sell these products shall register with the WVDA by March 1st or before the date of sale.
+Persons wishing to sell these products shall register with the WVDA by March 1 or before the date of sale.